Google awards $25 million in global AI impact grants

 - Penn State University in the United States will use deep learning to attempt to better predict landslides.

-The inaugural Global AI Impact Challenge follows a model that’s been carried out in more than a dozen similar projects designed to deliver maximum impact, Fuller said.
+The inaugural Global AI Impact Challenge follows a model that’s been carried out in more than a dozen similar projects, designed to deliver maximum impact, Fuller said.

-Applicants were chosen in part based not just on the potential impact of their proposal but also perceived feasibility, alignment with Google AI principles, and potential to scale.
+Applicants were chosen based not just on the potential impact of their proposal but also in part on perceived feasibility, alignment with Google AI principles, and potential to scale.

 Google will also seek ways to spread the code of promising projects through open source sharing of code, Fuller said.